Chorister (horse)

 Chorister (1828–1833) was a British Thoroughbred racehorse best known for winning the classic St Leger Stakes in 1831.
 In a racing career which lasted from May 1830 until October 1831 he ran seven times and won four races.
-In the St Leger he was not regarded as a serious contender but was given an extremely well judged ride by John Barham Day to win by a short head from The Saddler.
+In the St Leger, he was not regarded as a serious contender but was given an extremely well-judged ride by John Barham Day to win by a short head from The Saddler.
 Chorister remained in training for two further seasons but never raced again and died in the autumn of 1833.

 Background

 Chorister was a bay horse standing 15.3 hands high bred by Mr. John Smith.
-As a yearling he was bought for 300 guineas by William Vane, Marquess of Cleveland, although the General Stud Book suggests that Cleveland bred the colt himself.
+As a yearling he was bought for 300 guineas by William Vane, Marquess of Cleveland, although the General Stud Book suggested that Cleveland bred the colt himself.

 Chorister's sire Lottery was a talented but temperamental horse, whose most important success came in the 1825 Doncaster Cup.
 At stud his other progeny included the Grand National winner Lottery and the influential stallion Sheet Anchor.
 Chorister was one of Lottery's first crop of foals and he was said to bear a strong resemblance to his sire.
 Chorister's dam, an unnamed mare by Chorus, was a granddaughter of Anticipation, whose other descendants included the outstanding racehorse and broodmare Alice Hawthorn.